 - Rapid Penang Bus 201, 203, 204, 206, 306 or U502.

 Love this?
 Explore the entire list of things to do in Penang Hill before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Penang Hill and book an accommodation of your choice.

-Kek Lok Si, Penang Hill Reviews - Write a Review
+Kek Lok Si, Penang Hill Reviews

 - Hard Rock Cafe